Quartz Kitchen Counters Supremacy: Still Popular In 2023

 4) It’s Crazy Easy to Maintain

 That shiny look you see on a new countertop?
 With some materials, that means the application of sealants, top coats or polish.
 Not with quartz, though; it’s naturally non-porous, as noted above, and requires no sealing.
-On top of that, it offers some of the most low-impact cleaning you’ll encounter.
+Additionally, quartz countertops offer another distinct advantage: exceptional stain resistance.
+They easily repel kitchen spills like oil, tomato, coffee, or wine!
+Plus, they provide some of the most hassle-free cleaning you’ll ever experience.

 5) It Does Have Some Limited Weaknesses